lanceman2/quickstream/README.md

 *./RepoClean* if you need a clean tarball form of the package source, use *make distclean* for that, or just keep the tarball around for that.

-quickbuild does not does not have much in the line of options parsing, which is fine for quickstream developers, but not so good for users;
-hence GNU autotools is the preferred build/install method.
+quickbuild does not have much in the line of options parsing, which is fine for quickstream developers, but not so good for users; hence GNU autotools is the preferred build/install method.
 The optional dependences that for not found when building with quickbuild will cause it to exclude building what it can't automatically, but the GNU autotools method adds configuration options.

 ## quickstream is Generic